fiercely collaborative all-arounder

 about me, your way: technical

-Jessi R. Wilson was born in Tulsa, Oklahoma, and graduated from the Kansas City Art Institute in 2013 with a BFA in both Graphic Design & Creative Writing.She most recently worked as the sole copywriter and UX designer at a small marketing agency in Overland Park, Kansas.
+Jessi R. Wilson was born in Tulsa, Oklahoma, and graduated from the Kansas City Art Institute in 2013 with a BFA in both Graphic Design & Creative Writing.She started her career working as the sole copywriter and UX designer at a small marketing agency in Overland Park, Kansas.
 Her responsibilities there varied widely by client and team, including but not limited to: writing for print, digital and radio for both adult and child audiences, development and execution of graphics for visual branding, identity, products, packaging and collateral, and designing digital gameplay experiences.

 about me, your way: heartfelt